ttu/ttu.github.io/_posts/2021-6-22-should-exceptions-handle-control-flow.md

 1. Use Exception to handle control flow
 2. Use Exceptions only for unexpected behavior

-## 1. Use Exceptions to handle control flow
+## 1. Use Exceptions to Handle Control Flow

 ```js
 // Service